US to seek spot on UN Human Rights Council, Blinken says | DW | 24.02.2021

 The announcement, made by US Secretary of State Antony Blinken, comes three years after the Trump administration withdrew the US from the rights body.

-The United States will seek election to the United Nations Human Rights Council, US Secretary of State Antony Blinken announced on Wednesday.
+The United States will seek election to the United Nations Human Rights Council, US Secretary of State Antony Blinken said on Wednesday.

 The announcement comes three years after former president Donald Trump's administration withdrew the US from the council.